 \\\ Harnessing Your Dog

-Once you’ve provided your new puppy or dog with their dedicated car space, it’s the drivers responsibility to ensure that your new puppy or dog, indeed all pets are suitably restrained whilst driving.
+Once you’ve provided your new puppy or dog with their dedicated car space, it’s the drivers responsibility to ensure that your new puppy or dog, are suitably restrained whilst driving.

 It’s important to travel with pets secured in place in the rear of the car for their, your, and your family safety whilst travelling, by using harnesses or specially designed dog carriers and crates or grills, as required by The Highway Code which states –

 Rule 57 of the Highway Code states: “When in a vehicle make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves, if you stop quickly.
 A seatbelt harness, pet carrier, dog cage or dog guard are ways of restraining animals in cars.”

 The Highway Code rules covering animals, Rules 47-58